Fort Worth Shoplifting Lawyer

 Shoplifting can be charged as a misdemeanor or a felony.
 This is often determined by the value of the property taken, for example:

-• If the property is valued between $2,500 to $30,000 or is a firearm, then you are facing a state jail felony, maximum fine of $10,000, and between 180 days to two years in jail;
+• State jail felony – If the property is valued between $2,500 and $30,000, or if the property stolen is a firearm, the penalty is a maximum fine of $10,000 and between 180 days to two years in jail.

-• If the property is valued between $30,000 to $150,000, then you are facing a third-degree felony, maximum fine of $10,000, and two to ten years in jail;
+• Third-degree felony – If the property is valued between $30,000 and $150,000, the penalty is a maximum fine of $10,000 and two to ten years in jail.

-• If the property is valued between $150,000 to $300,000, then you are facing a second-degree felony, maximum fine of $10,000, and two to 20 years in jail;
+• Second-degree felony – If the property is valued between $150,000 and $300,000, the penalty is a maximum fine of $10,000 and two to 20 years in jail.

-• If the property is valued above $300,000, then you are facing a first-degree felony, a maximum fine of $10,000, and five to 99 years in jail.
+• First-degree felony – If the property is valued above $300,000, the penalty is a maximum fine of $10,000 and five to 99 years in jail.

 As you can see, the punishments for shoplifting vary and can be confusing.
-Don’t try and navigate the justice system alone.
+Don’t try to navigate the justice system alone.
 Put your case in the hands of a seasoned and skilled defense attorney who will guide you through this difficult time.

-What are Defenses Against Shoplifting Charges?
+What are the Defenses Against Shoplifting Charges?

 Depending on the facts of your case, you may consider a plea.
 An aggressive defense may result in a reduced sentence and can keep a conviction off of your record.
 Our priorities are to avoid jail time, avoid a conviction, and set you up for record to be cleared in the future.